 Control room design is not one size fits all endeavor.
 Control rooms are all unique and require special design considerations to get them right.
-If you think your specific requirements will be hard for a company to fulfill and your needs hard to meet, think again.
+So, if you think your specific requirements will be hard for a company to fulfill and your needs hard to meet, think again.
 Fountainhead invests the time to develop comprehensive design around the unique operational and workflow requirements of the customer.
-Take a look at how control room design considerations that can have a big impact.
+Take a look at how control room design considerations can have a big impact.

 Keeping the Operator in Mind